informaticmonad/bibframe/model/bfrare.md

 * label: All along sewing
 * refines:
 * synonyms:
-* description: The most thorough form of flexible sewing, in which the thread is passed around every sewing support.
+* description: The most thorough form of flexible sewing, in which the thread is passed around every sewing support as it is run up and down the quires.
 * value: Literal
 * scope: <http://bibfra.me/vocab/rare>
 * remark: Sewing pattern